rust-lang/rustc-perf/collector/benchmarks/README.md

 These are real programs that are known to stress the compiler in interesting ways.

+- **diesel**: A type save SQL query builder.
+Utilizes the type system to ensure a lot of invariants.
+Stresses anything related to resolving trait bounds, by having a lot of trait impls for a large number of different types.
 - **encoding**: Character encoding support.
 Contains some large tables.
 - **html5ever**: An HTML parser.
 Stresses macro parsing code significantly.
 - **inflate**: An old implementation of the DEFLATE algorithm.
 Stresses the